 Who were the Valkyries?

 First things first, who were the Valkyries?
-These traditional female Norse warriors are usually depicted as strong, beautiful armour-clad women who ride their horses through the sky over battlefields.
+These mythological female figures associated with battle and death are usually depicted as strong, beautiful armour-clad women who ride their horses through the sky over battlefields.

 And it is Brynhild that the fictional character known as Valkyrie in the Marvel comics and films is actually based on.